kaptux/Javascript-App-Skeleton/README.md

 ## Installation

-Run `brunch new <app> -s https://github.com/damassi/Javascript-App-Skeleton` & `brunch build`.
+Run `brunch new <app> -s https://github.com/damassi/Javascript-App-Skeleton` & then `npm install` and finall `brunch build`.
 To continually watch for changes, use `brunch watch`.
 See more info on the [official site](http://brunch.io)

 ## Overview